 Be sure to connect each additional Access Point to an ethernet switch via Cat 5e or Cat 6 cabling.

 Wi-Fi Delivering Slow Speeds

-If users are complaining that the Wi-Fi speeds are too slow, this could be a bit more difficult to diagnose.
+If users are complaining that the Wi-Fi speeds are too slow, troubleshooting this could be a bit more difficult.
 But there are a few troubleshooting methods to follow regardless.

 First, make sure your access point is situated in a centralized location and up above any potential physical barriers.
 Physical barriers could actually include people as well (the human body can block signals), so keep that in mind.